soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 We have already seen that splitting a text into smaller chunks gives tokenized text.
 There are many ways to perform the tokenization process.
 A naive way could be to split the text by whitespace.
 As we have seen earlier that in this method, the punctuation characters would be attached to the tokenized words.
 Therefore, we should take the punctuation characters as separate tokens.
 However, if we use punctuation and spaces for tokenization then some English words will completely lose its meaning.
 For example, `shouldn't`, `could't`, `wouldn't` etc. will be tokenized as `shouldn`, `'`, `t` which doesn't make sense.
 It would have been better, had we tokenized it as `should` and `n't`.
 This was an example of _rule-based_ tokenization where depending on rules, we tokenize a text (`Spacy` library employs it).

 _Space-based_, _Punctuation-based_ and _Rule-based_ are all examples of _word tokenization_ which means splitting the sentence into words.
 One downside of word tokenization method is that the size of the vocabulary will be large.
 As a result, the embedding matrix that the GPT model learns will be enormous and unmanageable (size of embedding matrix is `vocab_size` by `embedding_dimension`).
 Another option could be _character level tokenization_ which treats each individual character as a token.
-This tokenization is least preferred because it makes the model more harder to learn any meaningful representation from the tokens due to its atomic nature.
+This tokenization is least preferred because it makes the model harder to learn any meaningful representation from the tokens due to its atomic nature.

 _Subword tokenization_ is a method used to break down words into smaller, meaningful units called subwords.
 This approach bridges the gap between character-level and word-level tokenization.
 The fundamental principle behind subword tokenization is to decompose words into frequently occurring substrings, ensuring that even if a word has never been encountered before, its components can be recognized and processed.
 > In short, frequently used words should not be split into smaller subwords but rarely used words should be decomposed into meaningful subwords so that the size of vocabulary can be reduced.
 There are two popular subword tokenization methods used in LLMs: _Byte Pair Encoding (BPE)_, which is used in GPT models, and _WordPiece_, which is used in BERT models.